 Ventura -- whose term was four years, not five -- sometimes got in trouble for wrestling.
 Spitzer got in trouble for a very different kind of wrestling.

 You wanna talk politicians?
 Minnesota gave the world Hubert Humphrey and Walter Mondale, both great Senators who became Vice Presidents, and were arguably better men than their Presidential bosses.
 (Sorry, Jimmy, but it was one thing to blame Ted while he was still alive to defend himself.
-Stop it.)
+He no longer is.
+So stop it.)
 They were also both better men than the ones who defeated them for President.
 A big steaming can of DAP to Minnesota for Hubert and Fritz.

 But New York gave the world President Roosevelt.
 And President Roosevelt.
 Humphrey, as Senate Majority Whip, was the major guiding force behind the Civil Rights Act of 1964.
 But it was Senator Robert Wagner Sr. (father of a Mayor and grandfather of a Board of Ed President) who wrote the laws that became Social Security and the National Labor Relations Act (a.k.a. the Wagner Act).
 Put those 2 together, and they're at least as important as Hubert's work.
 Edge: New York.